survivejs/webpack-book/manuscript/loading_assets/04_loading_images.md

 Compression is particularly useful during production usage as it will decrease the amount of bandwidth required to download your image assets and speed up your site or application as a result.

+## Utilizing `srcset`

+[resize-image-loader](https://www.npmjs.com/package/resize-image-loader) allows you to generate `srcset` compatible collections of images.
+This is particularly useful with modern browsers.
+It gives more control to them over what images to load and when resulting in higher performance.

 ## Referencing to Images

 Webpack can pick up images from stylesheets through `@import` and `url()` assuming *css-loader* has been configured.
 You can also refer to your images within code.
 In this case you'll have to import the files explicitly